 Why David Goggins reenlisted in the Air Force at 51

 He is 51 now.
-Somewhere in San Antonio, a man who has nothing left to prove is back at the edge of a pool.
-Whether what he is doing is heroic or self-injurious is a question his readers answer one way and the woman at the kitchen table almost certainly answers another.
+Somewhere in San Antonio, a man who could stop is choosing, again, not to.
+Whether that is heroic or self-injurious is a question his readers answer one way and the woman at the kitchen table almost certainly answers another.
 Both answers are true.
-The contradiction is the man.
+The contradiction is the man, and the armor he will be wearing, hard as ever, on the day it finally fails to save him.